 Guitarist & producer Joe Olnick explores new directions in modern instrumental music.
-With seven albums of independently released original material, his work generally falls into two different genres: rock/funk/jazz with his band as well as solo ambient.
+With eight albums of independently released original material, his work generally falls into two different genres: rock/funk/jazz with his band as well as solo ambient.
 Two singles he produced with his band hit the US college radio charts ("Funky Traffic" and "Downtown").

 The Joe Olnick Band has a rocking vibe of “avant-jam” and fusion at times similar to Medeski, Martin & Wood, New Mastersounds, Phish, and John Scofield.
 The band's latest release, Iguana, tells the musical story of a misunderstood hero who overcomes challenges to eventually get what he is looking for.
 It is their most rock-oriented recording project so far.